kyoungyi/kyoungchoi.github.io/_pages/about.md

 👩‍💻 I’m a PhD candidate in the Department of Ecosystem Science and Sustainability at Colorado State University.
 <br>
 <br>
 🔍 My research focuses on the intersection of physical climate and scoio-economic sciences.
-I use statistical models to:
+I use statistical and machine learning models to:
 - **improve the systematic assessment of climate risk for agricultural systems**; and
 - **identify adaptation gaps**
 <br>